department-of-veterans-affairs/va.gov-cms/docroot/themes/custom/vagovclaro/README.md

 `npm run build:watch` to watch & recompile during local development. remember to clear your caches

+When including images in css rules, routes should be relative from the compiled css destination (vagovclaro/dist/)

 ### Javascript
 the lando js workflow (`lando npm run build:js` or `lando npm run watch:js`, commands found in the repo's top-level package.json) will build and transpile js to drupal specs but does not touch css styles at all.
 If you add JS to the theme files,